 Ingredients

-1 quart of fresh milk (Raw is best, if you have access, but pasteurized is fine.
+- 1 quart of fresh milk (Raw is best, if you have access, but pasteurized is fine.
 Never use ultra-pasteurized milk.)

 Instructions

-2. Close the lid, add your airlock, and let sit at room temperature for 8-24 hours (I stick mine in a cupboard).
+- Close the lid, add your airlock, and let sit at room temperature for 8-24 hours (I stick mine in a cupboard).
 The reason for this wide range of fermentation time is because each environment differs, especially the temperature of the house.
-If you house is cool, it might take the full 24 hours, but if it’s super hot (like mine right now), it might only take 8-12 hours.
+If your house is cool, it might take the full 24 hours, but if it’s super hot (like mine right now), it might only take 8-12 hours.

-3. The kefir is done when the milk has thickened and it has a slightly sour (but not unpleasant) and yeasty smell.
+- The kefir is done when the milk has thickened and it has a slightly sour (but not unpleasant) and yeasty smell.
 If it cultures for too long, it will separate into curds and whey, but that is OK if that happens.
 It just means it went a little too long.
 Make a note of the duration and check it a little sooner the next time around.
 But, it is completely edible and it is easy to get it to reconstitute.

-4. When the kefir has thickened, take a plastic colander or strainer and place it in a glass bowl or big measuring up.
+- When the kefir has thickened, take a plastic colander or strainer and place it in a glass bowl or big measuring cup.
 Pour the finished kefir in there.
 The kefir will filter down through the strainer and leave the kefir grains in the strainer.
 You want to always use plastic, as metal can react negatively with the kefir grains.
 You can use a spatula or plastic spoon, and gently move the kefir around and let it strain into the bowl below.
 Careful not to use a lot of pressure, because you can smash the kefir grains.
 Sometimes I just pick up the colander and gently tap it up and down and let the kefir strain that way.

-5. When you’ve filtered out your kefir grains, just place them in another jar of milk and repeat the process.
+- When you’ve filtered out your kefir grains, just place them in another jar of milk and repeat the process.
 Since this is a fast acting ferment, it’s easy to quickly become overwhelmed with kefir!
 If this happens, just place your kefir grains in a small glass jar in the fridge with a little milk.
 Change out the milk every week if you’re not going to be making full batches regularly.

-6. If you want to take it a step further, do a second ferment of your milk kefir.
+- If you want to take it a step further, do a second ferment of your milk kefir.
 This is similar to how you do a second ferment with water kefir or kombucha.
 A second ferment on the milk kefir yields a much more mild and delicious kefir.
 You can add all sorts of flavorings — I personally love orange and lemon peels, sliced peaches, or a couple cinnamon sticks.
-You could also use savory herbs if you were using the kefir for salad dressings, etc. To do the second ferment, just put your finished milk kefir (without the grains) in a clean Fido-style jar with whatever flavorings you want.
+You could also use savory herbs if you were using the kefir for salad dressings, etc. To do the second ferment, just put your finished milk kefir (without the grains) in a clean anaerobic jar with whatever flavorings you want.
 Close the lid and let it sit out for another 8-24 hours.
 Keep an eye on it if your house is really warm, as it will ferment very quickly.

 Kefired Cream “Recipe”